INTERMEDIATE MACROECONOMICS 2 - 2019/0

 Formative assessment and feedback

-Students will receive verbal feedback during lectures every week, as well as during the problem-solving tutorials every two weeks.
+Students will receive verbal feedback during lectures every week, as well as during the problem-solving tutorials.
 The solutions to the problem sets are posted online after the tutorials have taken place.
 Students will receive written feedback on their mid-term class test.

 - provide students with an economic model necessary for the study of macroeconomic problems.